Jaffasoft/SeedMaker/README.md

 To use it copy the entire code and paste into a regular notepad on Windows PC or Laptop, i haven't tried Apple Mac or Linux but it should work and save the notepad file as SeedMaker.py make sure it is note saved with .txt extension it should be file_name.py so it opens with python.
 Trick:  If you double click on the file SeedMaker.py it auto opens the APP and it will be instantly usable on screen to have play with.

 You need to have Python installed on you computer and i think Kivy as well.
 Sorry i am not fully confident with all this as i just followed the directions of GROK to do it all.
 Search how to make a Kivy app using a Python code file in Google or GROK or another AI and it will talk you through the step even if you don't know how it's amazing and easy if i could do it never done it before and in 48hrs this whole program was built.

+Disclaimer: I accept no resposibility to any lost cyrpto or Bitcoin if anyone uses this script to generate a wallet see phrase in a wallet for crypto or from any hardware of software wallet in any way.
+Do not use any these scripts in any REAL wallet software.
+These scripts are for online learning purposes only NOT to be used in any real cryptocurrentcy wallet.